lixiangyun/RESFCONF_doc_ZH_CN/README.md

    If a data node in the path expression is a YANG leaf-list node, then the leaf-list value MUST be encoded according to the following rules:

-   o  The identifier for the leaf-list MUST be encoded using one path
+   -  The identifier for the leaf-list MUST be encoded using one path segment [RFC3986].
-      segment [RFC3986].

-   o  The path segment is constructed by having the leaf-list name,
-      followed by an "=" character, followed by the leaf-list value (e.g., /restconf/data/top-leaflist=fred).
+   -  The path segment is constructed by having the leaf-list name, followed by an "=" character, followed by the leaf-list value (e.g., /restconf/data/top-leaflist=fred).

-   o  The leaf-list value is specified as a string, using the canonical
-      representation for the YANG data type.
+   -  The leaf-list value is specified as a string, using the canonical representation for the YANG data type.
 Any reserved characters MUST be percent-encoded, according to Sections 2.1 and 2.5 of [RFC3986].

-   o  YANG 1.1 allows duplicate leaf-list values for non-configuration
+   -  YANG 1.1 allows duplicate leaf-list values for non-configuration data.
-      data.
 In this case, there is no mechanism to specify the exact matching leaf-list instance.

-   o  The comma (",") character is percent-encoded [RFC3986], even
+   -  The comma (",") character is percent-encoded [RFC3986], even
       though multiple key values are not possible for a leaf-list.
 This is more consistent and avoids special processing rules.